jmonster/podhnologic/README.md

 ## what?

+A tool to convert your music collection from A to B.
-This is a script I wrote to convert my FLAC music collection to ALAC and 256 AAC for my recently restored iPod.
+Written for and used by me to convert my FLAC library to ALAC + 256 AAC.

 ## why?